Peru Travel Guide - Best Destinations & Things To Do In Peru

 BEST FOOD IN THE WORLD?

 Once Vicky and I got to know each other, she praised Peruvian cuisine, a fusion of culinary influences.
-Recently, Peruvian cuisine gained international hype, because Lima has four restaurants in the “The World’s 50 Best Restaurants” list.
+Recently, Peruvian cuisine gained international hype, because Lima had in 2023 four restaurants in the “The World’s 50 Best Restaurants” list.
 During our Lima visit, we dined at the Nikkei restaurant “Maido,” ranking sixth.
 Nikkei Cuisine, a fusion of Japanese and Peruvian flavors, impressed us, with “Ceviche” as its star.
 Chinese immigrants contributed rice, soy sauce, and the wok, shaping dishes like “Lomo Saltado.”
 This fusion is called “Chifa”.
 Criolla food, termed by Peruvians, reflects pre-Columbian cultural fusion.

 GOOD TO KNOW